skyslope/skyslope-forms-widget/readme.md

 ## Usage with Modal

-The modal is configurable through the openModal function.
-For example:
+A pre-made modal is available for use with the widget.
+To open the modal, call the openModal function:
 ```javascript
 window.skyslope.widget.openModal();
 ```